UPDATE: To see the video how-to for these sea animal candy pops, click HERE.

 I’m a sucker for the sea, but then, I grew up with sand between my toes thanks to that whole great-grandfather being a lighthouse keeper thing.
 While I would never own a fish tank because that kind of freaks me out (it just feels weird to me), I do so love sea creatures.
 I remember a time when starfish (and sea glass, remember sea glass?) could be found on the beach.
 And when crabs bit my toes in the ocean.
+So these sea animal candy pops are just right for me.

 It’s summer.
 The kids are in my hair.
 I’m allowed to check out and only do easy things.
 Oh, who am I kidding.
 I always check out and do easy things.
 And candy pops from candy melts are the easiest thing ever to make.
 See?
 I have a history.
 Chicks, bunnies, monsters, more monsters, ghosts, shamrocks, Christmas trees, and hearts.
 And every time I say the same things.
 These are easy, take minutes to make, and are kid-friendly.
 All you need are disposable decorating bags, candy melts, lollipop sticks and candy eyes, all available from the craft store.